Tedjoulemohermann/Tedjoulemohermann/README.md

 ## III-My data analysis projects with Power bi  :
 ### <a href="https://app.powerbi.com/view?r=eyJrIjoiNjViNWVjYmItNjA4YS00MGQwLWEyMWItYzljOTY5MThmMTc0IiwidCI6ImRjMDI1MTIxLTk3NjYtNGMyMS04M2Y0LTM0Mjc1MjJhNTUwOSJ9">Project 1 : Competitor Sales Analysis in Power BI.</a>
 #### <a href="https://www.datacamp.com/statement-of-accomplishment/course/ad6b0d9bcff123b4390534d489d68a27b39b15dd?raw=1">-Datacamp Certificate for this case study.</a>||  <a href="https://github.com/Tedjoulemohermann/Tedjoulemohermann/blob/main/Competitor%20analysis.pdf">-View pdf format.</a>|| <a href="">-Business Insights.</a>
-<b>Situation</b>: In this Power BI case study l carry out a sales and market share analysis for a fictitious company called Sintec, focusing not only on the company's performance internally, reflecting on how well the products sell, but also externally analyzing how well they are doing against competing manufacturers.
+<b>Situation</b>: You are hired as a Data analyst in fictional company called Sintec and The CEO of the Company want that you carry out a sales and market share analysis for a fictitious company called Sintec, focusing not only on the company's performance internally, reflecting on how well the products sell, but also externally analyzing how well they are doing against competing manufacturers.
 Thus, business users can make informed decisions and actions on their data..

 <img src="https://github.com/Tedjoulemohermann/Tedjoulemohermann/blob/main/Capture7.JPG"><br>
 <b>SKILLS</b>  : Data Connection, Data preparation and data modeling, Data visualization, Dax fonction, Report design and power bi service.